LucaPrete/github-actions/README.md

-# github-actions
+# GitHub Actions

-Commonly used github actions
+List of commonly used GitHub Actions.